CLSherrod/clsherrod.github.io/_posts/2011-06-16-kids-named-brand.md

 date: 2011-06-16
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - branding
-permalink: "/kids-named-brand/"
+permalink: /kids-named-brand/
 ---
 Robins Williams (yes the comic) and his daughter who was named after Zelda the video game appear in an ad for the new Zelda game "The Legend of Zelda: Ocarina of Time 3D".